DinoDevs/GladiatusCrazyAddon/Progress.md

 	- [ ] Item Suffix search list
 	- [ ] More levels in the search options
 	- [x] Level of each item is visible (up-right corner)
-	- [ ] Item levels you can see in auction are shown when you mouse over the (!) icon
+	- [x] Item levels you can see in auction are shown in building's description
 	- [x] Number of Price/Value % on auction Auction (ex. "(153%)")
 	- [ ] Button announcing to guild, with a mail, the auction status
 	- [x] Multiple bids without page refresh